azdavis/cmu-15-418-final/writeup/02-proposal.md

 filters and calculating gradients in the image.
 Because we are processing the entire image, spatially dividing it up will allow for locality.

-\section{Resources}
+## Resources

 We will use the Gates cluster machines with the GPUs.
 We will follow the snake implementation outlined in the paper by Kass, Witkin, and Terzopoulous.
-\cite{paper} We are also planning on using the starter code in the github repo by adl1995 for implementations of Canny-Edge and Marr Hildreth. \cite{edge} To implement the Bokeh effect, we will follow the starter code in the tutorial.
+We are also planning on using the starter code in the github repo by adl1995 for implementations of Canny-Edge and Marr Hildreth.
+To implement the Bokeh effect, we will follow the starter code in the tutorial.
-\cite{bokeh}

-\section{Goals and Deliverables}
+## Goals and Deliverables

 We plan to be able to implement portrait mode with kernels on a GPU.
 Any image will be taken as an input and the output would make it look like the image was